AVA-VLA: Improving Vision-Language-Action models with Active Visual Attention: Experiments

 \textbf{Model Backbones.~} To validate the effectiveness of the proposed framework, following \cite{wang2025vla}, we compare three kinds of backbones: The OpenVLA-7B backbone \cite{openvla} pre-trained on robotic data, the prismatic VLM trained on LLaMA2-7B \cite{touvron2023llama}, and the prismatic VLM \cite{karamcheti2024prismatic} trained on Qwen2.5-0.5B \cite{team2024qwen2}.
 The last two are different-scale backbones without pre-training on robotic data.
 We compare the proposed method against the standard OpenVLA-OFT method on the LIBERO-Long task suite in the single task setting.
 Results reported in Table \ref{tab:abl_1} show that our method improves performance across different backbones, even on backbones not pre-trained on robotic datasets.

-\textbf{AVA module, and state-based initialization.~} The AVA-VLA framework consists of two components: the AVA module and the state-based initialization strategy.
+\textbf{AVA Module and State-Based Initialization.~} The AVA-VLA framework consists of two components: the state-based initialization strategy and the AVA module.
 To validate their individual effectiveness, we conduct ablation experiments on the LIBERO benchmark.
-These experiments use the ``one policy for all 4 suites" setting, with results reported in Table \ref{tab:abl_2}.
-The results show that while both components improve performance over the OpenVLA-OFT baseline individually, neither matches the performance achieved by their combination.
-This demonstrates the effectiveness of both components grounded in the recurrent state.
+As shown in Table \ref{tab:abl_2}, the two recurrent-state-driven components are complementary.
+State-based initialization injects the recurrent state into the action placeholder to preserve temporal context, which is especially beneficial on LIBERO-Long.
+The AVA module uses the recurrent state to reweight visual tokens and suppress irrelevant visual content, leading to consistent gains across suites.
+Each component alone improves over OpenVLA-OFT, and their combination achieves the best overall performance.